Ajten Pllana

 Ajten Pllana: On January 4, 1994, a long time ago.

 Ajten Pllana: Yeah, in his sleep.
-That night we stayed up til… It was the New Year and they [family] came, so, it was January 3, January 4, did I say January 4?
-My sister and her husband stayed here for a while.
-There was also the son and daughter of my brother from Skopje.
-They stayed til late and he [Ajten’s husband] got up and took my sister and her husband home.
-They didn’t have a car, [and left] around 12:00 a.m.
-We asked them to stay over, “We have room.”
+That night we stayed up til… It was the New Year and they came, so, it was January 3, January 4, did I say January 4?
+My sister with her husband stayed here for a while, there the son and daughter of my brother from Skopje.
+We stayed til late and he got up and took my sister and her husband home.
+They didn’t have a car, around 12:00 am.
+We asked them to sleep here, “We have room.”
 My sister, “No, no, I can’t,” she says, “We’ll go home.”
-And he drove them home.
+And he took them there.

-This room is joined with the other, it’s a living room, but then we covered her and she slept there.
-I was sleeping here… in the morning, we got up and I told her, “Go upstairs and check if he’s up, so I can bring him the tea.”
-When she came downstairs, she was very pale.
-She said, “Aunty,” she said, “come and see, I think he is sleeping.”
-And immediately I knew what could have happened.
-When I went there, he had turned on Radio Tirana, it was 8:10.
-There was soft music playing… he was taking pills for his blood pressure and he hadn’t even touched them, they were still on the nightstand.
-His body was still warm, he had passed away, 63 years old.
+This room is joined with the other, it’s a living room, but then we covered it, she slept there.
+I was here… In the morning, we got up and I told her, “Go upstairs and check if he’s up, so I can bring him the tea.”
+When she came downstairs, she was yellow, she said, “Aunt,” she said, “Come and see, I think he is sleeping.”
+And immediately I know what could have happened.
+When I went there, he had turned on Radio Tirana, it was 8:10, soft music for… for, he was taking pills for his blood pressure and so, he didn’t even touch them, they were on the nightstand, his body was still warm, he had passed away, 63 years old.

 Kaltrina Krasniqi: So young.

 Ajten Pllana: Young, young, like this.
 My children were abroad.
 It was very hard, it was very hard, all four of my children were abroad.
-Then my son, who was in a very good high school, was learning.
-And my daughters were there, Vjollca and Arta.
-He [the son] came back, so he would not leave me alone, so like this.
+Then my son, he was in a very good high school, he was learning, and my daughters were there, Vjollca and Arta, he came back, so he would not leave me alone, so like this.

 Kaltrina Krasniqi: Tell me about the book now.
-Please explain the journey you took to get your book published this year?
+It’s time to explain the journey you took for the book you published this year?

-Ajten Pllana: Sometimes it seems so ridiculous that I published it.
-But I don’t know if I told you, I started writing my life stories, as I didn’t have much to do.
-I usually wake up very early in the morning.
-I’m a morning person.
-Around 4:00 or 3:00 am I’m awake and so I write.
-Once when my daughter in London called me, “What are you doing, Mom?”
+Ajten Pllana: Sometimes it seems so ridiculous that I published it, but I don’t know if I told you.
+I started writing stories from my life, I didn’t have what to do, I wake up early in the morning.
+I’m a morning person, at 4:00, 3:00 am I’m awake and I would write.
+When my daughter from London calls me, “What are you doing, Mom?”
 I said, “I’m writing.”
 “What are you writing?”
-I said, “I’m writing my childhood memories, I want to leave it to you to remember me by.”
+I said, “I’m writing something from my childhood, I want to leave it to you as a remembrance.”
 “And what are those?”
 I said, “Something like stories.”

-When Vjollca heard the first three stories, “Very beautiful, mom.”
-It was about the shoe left on the street, [a memory] from when I was two and a half years old… Now, I don’t remember that day entirely, but I remember the most important part.
-For me the most important part was that the shoe was on the street.
-And my mother said, “Leave it!”
-But I was just a child, instead of taking it, I left it there as my mother said, “Leave the shoe, run!”
-Planes were flying over, it was April ‘41.
+When Vjollca heard the three first stories, “Very beautiful mother.”
+It was that shoe left on the street for two years and a half… Now, I don’t remember that day completely, but I remember the most important part, for me, it was important that the shoe was on the street, and my mother was, “Leave it.”
+I was a kid, instead of taking it, I left it there as my mother said, “Leave the shoe, run.”
+There were planes, April ‘41.
 And I said, that is exactly how I started writing.
-Every morning, Vjollca in London asked me, “Mom, are you writing?”
+Now, Vjollca every morning from London, “Mom, are you writing?”
 “Yes, yes.”
 “Read it to me.”
-And I read each one of them, “Very good mom, very interesting, very interesting.”
+And I read each one of then, “Very good mother, very interesting, very interesting.”

 Kaltrina Krasniqi: Then?